menu

 New Buffalo is a tiny borough located in the state of Pennsylvania.
 With a population of 126 people and just one neighborhood, New Buffalo is the 1120th largest community in Pennsylvania.
 New Buffalo has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-When you are in New Buffalo, you'll notice that it is more blue-collar than most other communities in America.
-52.38% of New Buffalo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, New Buffalo is generally considered to be a blue-collar town.
+52.38% of the New Buffalo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Buffalo is a borough of production and manufacturing workers, managers, and service providers.
 There are especially a lot of people living in New Buffalo who work in business and financial occupations (19.05%), food service (14.29%), and management occupations (9.52%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.57% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.